 SB 624: Hemp-Derived THC Products

-Currently, companies sell THC products by labeling them "hemp-derived" instead of "cannabis," exploiting a technicality in federal law.
-SB 624 prohibits the sale of any hemp-derived THC products to anyone under 21, regardless of labeling.
+Companies sell THC products by labeling them "hemp-derived" instead of "cannabis," exploiting a technicality in federal law.
+Hemp-derived products are already banned in New Hampshire, but SB 624 prohibits the sale of any hemp-derived THC products to anyone under 21 and strengthens penalties for licensed establishments that continue to sell these products.

 SB 461: Total THC Measurement